yavuzoz/k8s-expressjs-mongodb-app/README.md

 ## Project Goals
 The primary objectives of this project are to set up and configure a Kubernetes cluster with the following key features:

-- **Scalability:** to setup Horizontal and V Pod Autoscaling in kubernetes.
+- **Scalability:** to setup Horizontal and Vertical Pod Autoscaling in kubernetes.
 - **Persistent Storage:** Implementing containers with persistent storage, specifically for a MongoDB Database.
 - **Container Networking:** Establishing effective container networking with port forwarding to enable external access.
 - **Security:** Configuring a secure environment to minimize potential security risks.